woozasmoddingteam/NS2-Optimizations/output/lua/GeneralOpti/Closure.md

 These are not designed to have a speedy generation, but to instead avoid duplicate functions with the same `self` arguments.
 This helps with caching traces.

+###Syntax

+You use () to pass self arguments instead of {}

 ###NB
-They do not support non-integer `self` fields.
-This means passing {a = 2} will not work, but `self a` will still work perfectly.
-They will also compile a new function for each different argument pair passed.
+They will compile a new function for each different argument pair passed.
 This makes it unsuitable for use with table literals.